 Based on functional behaviour assessments, a behavioural intervention is developed to address the function of a behaviour through proactive teaching strategies designed to reduce or increase the specific behaviour.
 The program is carried out in intensive three hour one–to–one therapy sessions in which the therapists use ABA techniques such as Discrete Trial Teaching, where skills are broken down into small sequential steps and then built back up again.
 The student is motivated by Positive Reinforcement Techniques to ensure the sessions are enjoyable and productive.

 Early intervention students at Abacus must attend a minimum of 12 hours and can attend up to 30 hours of ABA therapy per week.
-Although the majority of our students are 2-6 years old, we take students up to the age of 18.
+Students attend the centre form the age of 2, and therapy can be provided at childcare, kinder and school as clinically recommended.

 Parent training is a crucial part of an effective ABA based therapy program.
-Following a student’s first program meeting, the parent/s will have an individual one hour theory training session specific to their child.
+Once a student begins therapy, parents will receive regular training specific to their child at clinical meetings.
 Parents and/or carers are also welcome to sit in on their child’s sessions at any time, or take home video footage of therapy.

 If you are interested in one of our early intervention programs, please send your Expression of Interest to us via our online form.

 Families are then invited to attend one of our upcoming Information Sessions which includes discussion regarding ABA and insight into our centre-based services (note that this invitation is no guarantee of a position at the Centre).

 If a place is available, you will be contacted by the centre to attend an initial meeting and the appropriate enrolment documentation will be provided.